Job Details for 3113 - Grounds Crew Leader

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Medium Work: While performing the duties of this job, the employee is regularly required to stand and walk, and occasionally required to climb, use hands and arms to operate tools and equipment, crouch or stoop, and lift and carry a minimum of 50 lbs.
+Medium Work: While performing the duties of this job, the employee is regularly required to stand and walk, and occasionally required to climb, use hands and arms to operate tools and equipment, crouch or stoop, and lift and carry a maximum of 50 lbs.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.